 In the year an employee retires, resigns, or employment is otherwise terminated, annual leave shall be prorated and accrue on a monthly basis at the rate of 1/12 of the eligible annual leave per month, not to exceed total leave time available.

 Recognition of annual leave for TRS purposes shall be governed by applicable statutes and regulations.
-For an individual who became a member of TRS on or after July 1, 2008, payment for annual or compensatory leave shall not be included in determining the member’s last annual compensation.Approval
+For an individual who became a member of TRS on or after July 1, 2008, payment for annual or compensatory leave shall not be included in determining the member’s last annual compensation.

+In the event that an employee transfers from a position that accrues annual leave to a position that does not accrue annual leave, any remaining unused annual leave days will be paid out at the time of transfer or resignation.

+Approval

 The employee must obtain approval from his/her immediate supervisor before taking annual leave.
 The employee’s immediate supervisor may deny the request for annual leave if s/he deems that the time for such leave would cause undue hardship or interfere with the daily operations of the District.